tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 ## “The Question” & the identity crisis

-"The Question".
-Inevitably in many consulting projects (especially those where you're embedding inside an organization either physically or digitally) there will come a time when they ask you to give up the independent lifestyle and join full time.
+Sooner or later when you're independent a client will offer you a full time role.

+*Do you want to join the team full time?*

-I’ve been faced with this question no fewer than 5 times over the course of my time as an independent, and **every single time** it throws me on an emotional rollercoaster.
+I've been faced with this question no fewer than 5 times in my consulting life and every single time it throws me for an emotional rollercoaster.

-*How is independent work really going?*

-*They like me!*

-*Will I really be able to keep getting work if I turn this down?
-Where will my next client come from?*

-*Wow - I’d be able to call myself [insert desirable full-time label here]*

-*What am I doing with my life anyway?*
+Talking to others I get the same sense - that even when it's a company, a role or a salary that is unattractive full-time your mind can't stop thinking about taking the role{% include tufte-sn.html id="fulltime" content="To be clear not all full-time roles are bad!
+And there are legitimate reasons you might want or need to take the role (security, salary, health insurance etc." %}.

-All of these questions and a million more come to mind when a client offers you a full time role.
-The reason this question is able to throw you for a loop is because it challenges your self-made identity (or identities).
+The reason this question is able to throw you for a loop is because it challenges your self-made identity.
 It directly confronts and questions your ability to stand behind the labels you’ve chosen - by placing them in contrast to the “authoritative” and “well-understood” and “recognizable” label that they’re offering you.

+There's two ways to protect yourself from this emotional rollercoaster.

 I remember a few years ago when my consulting work slowed down slightly and I took a job interview via a friend.
 I ended up with a job offer to become Creative Director{% include tufte-sn.html id="cd" content="Notice how I’m still using the label here!
 I’m using the story and their perceived authority to help position myself as part Creative Director.
 This emotional journey never ends…." %} at a digital innovation studio.
 Despite  the fact that the salary they offered me was half what I earned that year, I almost took the job!
 I think it would have been a huge mistake but wow do those identity questions make you lose some sleep.